ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

  - CEDA-JASMIN: `esmvaltool` is available on the scientific compute nodes (`sciX.jasmin.ac.uk` where `X = 1, 2, 3, 4, 5`) after login and module loading via `module load esmvaltool`; see the helper page at `CEDA <https://help.jasmin.ac.uk/article/4955-community-software-esmvaltool>`__ ;
- - DKRZ-Mistral: `esmvaltool` is available on login nodes (`mistral.dkrz.de`) and pre- and post-processing nodes (`mistralpp.dkrz.de`) after login and module loading via `module load esmvaltool`; the command `module help esmvaltool` provides some information about the module.
+ - DKRZ-Levante: `esmvaltool` is available on login nodes (`levante.dkrz.de`) after login and module loading via `module load esmvaltool`; the command `module help esmvaltool` provides some information about the module.

 Installation from the conda lock file
 =====================================